rust-lang/rfcs/text/0000-unsafe-cmp.md

 - Properties of other forms must evaluate to `true` if they type-check correctly.

+For all comparison traits:
+- The comparison methods must not panic.

 For `PartialEq`:
 - `a.eq(b) <=> b.eq(a)`
 - `a.eq(b) && b.eq(c) => a.eq(c)`